 The government has announced plans to ban the sale of leasehold houses.
-But, this hasn’t yet been made law and evidence shows that almost 3,000 new houses were sold leasehold in 2018 despite the government’s plan.
 Be very clear about the tenure of a property and how it could affect your bills and ability to sell in the future before you agree to a purchase.

 What is a lease?

 Once your property solicitor or conveyancer has received the memorandum of sale from the estate agent, the first thing they will ask the seller’s solicitor for is a copy of the lease.
 This is the contract that exists between the leaseholder (that will be you once you own the property) and the freeholder, also known as the landlord.